leipreachan/kanban-app/tests/test-plan.md

 - The task is removed from the Kanban board.
 - The task count is updated.

+#### 1.5 Switch Between Kanban Boards

+**Steps:**
+1. Navigate to the Home page.
+2. Locate the board selector dropdown or menu.
+3. Click on the dropdown or menu to view available boards.
+4. Select a different board from the list.
+5. Wait for the board to load.

+**Expected Results:**
+- The selected board is displayed with its tasks and lists.
+- The board name is updated in the UI.
+- The task and list counts reflect the selected board's data.
+- No data from the previous board is visible unless shared between boards.

 ### 2. Reports Functionality

 #### 2.1 View Reports